nhsuk/alphahealth/depression-and-anxiety/medication.md

 They are usually prescribed for moderate to severe depression and anxiety.

 If you have low mood or depression, antidepressants won’t always work.
-Talking therapies like cognitive behavioral therapy (CBT) are usually recommended, although you’ll have to wait to get it.
+Talking therapies like cognitive behavioural therapy (CBT) are usually recommended, although you’ll have to wait to get it.

 ##How antidepressants help##